nathan-andosen/event-manager/README.md

 ### __Example 2__ : Listen to internal events:

-_In this example, we will listen to internal events that are emitted within the class._
+_In this example, we will listen to internal events that are emitted within the same class._

 ```typescript
 import { EventManager, EventListener, INextFn } from '@thenja/event-manager';